picccard/blog/content/posts/epac.md

 Building a deployment plan now results in the file `.\Output\plans-epac\policy-plan.json` beeing created and the terminal output also says it will delete 2 policy assignments.
 But there is no mention of the policy exemptions yet..?

-{{< imagecaption source="/images/epac/build-full-init.png" alt="build plan expects to delete existing assingments" title="build plan expects to delete existing assingments" >}}
+{{< imagecaption source="/images/epac/build-full-init.png" alt="build plan expects to delete existing assignments" title="build plan expects to delete existing assignments" >}}

 {{< imagecaption source="/images/epac/plan-full-firsttime.png" alt="policy plan with desiredState.strategy 'full'" title="policy plan with desiredState.strategy 'full'" >}}

 ## Exemptions
 EPAC only manages items with a directory in the Definitions folder.
-This allows for different policy resources to be managed in seperate repositories.
+This allows for different policy resources to be managed in separate repositories.
 The [documentation](https://azure.github.io/enterprise-azure-policy-as-code/settings-desired-state/#using-separate-repos) offers several example use cases.

 I am missing a directory for `policyExemptions` in my [current folder structure](#epac-folder-structure).
 Since I will manage all policy resources in one centralized repo, I have to create the directory.
 I also create a sub-folder for each of my environments.